13588112254/littlefs/DESIGN.md

 NAND chips can even calculate ECC on the chip itself.

 In littlefs, ECC is entirely optional.
-Read errors can instead be prevented proactively by wear-leveling.
+Read errors can instead be prevented proactively by wear leveling.
 But it's important to note that ECC can be used at the block device level to modestly extend the life of a device. littlefs respects any errors reported by the block device, allow a block device to provide additional aggressive error detection.